On this page

 Migrate From Mixpanel

-The Amplitude Professional Services team has compiled this Mixpanel to Amplitude Implementation Guide to help you implement Amplitude and start getting insights right out of the gate.
+The Amplitude Professional Services team compiled this guide to help you migrate from Mixpanel and start getting insights quickly.

 Customer case study

-Learn about how Whisk migrated from Mixpanel to Amplitude on the Amplitude Blog.
+Learn how Whisk migrated from Mixpanel to Amplitude on the Amplitude Blog.

 Import Mixpanel historical data

-Amplitude offers a few options to migrate your historical data from Mixpanel to Amplitude:
+Amplitude offers two options to migrate historical data from Mixpanel:

 Mixpanel import tool

-With just your Mixpanel project's API key or service account credentials, this tool uses Mixpanel's Export API to export event data from Mixpanel, and import it to your Amplitude project.
+With your Mixpanel project's API key or service account credentials, this tool uses Mixpanel's Export API to export event data from Mixpanel and import it to your Amplitude project.

 Limitations

 • The tool doesn't support User Profile imports.
-If you need to import user profile information, use one of the following options:
+To import user profile information, use one of the following options:

 • Export your data from Mixpanel with the Mixpanel Export and Engage APIs, and import it to Amplitude with the Batch Event Upload API.